RODA/StatConverter/docs/index.md

 <!-- https://github.com/pages-themes/modernist -->

-StatConverter (by [RODA](http://www.roda.ro)) is a tool to convert to and from various statistical software formats: R, SPSS, Stata, SAS (even Excel) and DDI Codebook.
+StatConverter v1.0.0 (by [RODA](http://www.roda.ro)) is a tool to convert to and from various statistical software formats: R, SPSS, Stata, SAS (even Excel) and DDI Codebook.

 <p align="center">
   <img src="StatConverter.png" alt="StatConverter screenshot" style="width:400px;"/>
 </p>

-It is a graphical user interface using Node.js and Electron, to build cross-platform desktop applications using HTML, CSS, and JavaScript, and the actual conversion is done using the **R** environment.
-This software is available in multiple ways, depending on the operating system.
-Apart from the sources that are present on GitHub, this page also offers platform specific binaries.
+It is a graphical user interface using Node.js and Electron, to build cross-platform desktop applications using HTML, CSS, and JavaScript, and the actual conversion is done using the R environment.
+This software is available in multiple formats, depending on the operating system.
+Apart from the GitHub source files, this page offers platform specific binaries.

-On Windows:
+On Windows (64 bit):

-- install as a self-contained application with **R** embedded: <button type="button" style="background:#3E72AF;color:white;"><a href="https://github.com/RODA/Files/blob/main/StatConverter_Setup_1.0.0.exe?raw=true"><span style="color:white">Download installer</span></a></button>
+- install as a self-contained application with R embedded: <button type="button" style="background:#3E72AF;color:white;"><a href="https://github.com/RODA/Files/blob/main/StatConverter_Setup_1.0.0.exe?raw=true"><span style="color:white">Download installer</span></a></button>

-- install as an application that relies on a separate, existing installation of **R** (installer to be added)
+- install as an application that relies on a separate, existing installation of R (installer to be added)

-- executable application, no need to install, with **R** embedded (compressed file to be added)
+- executable application, no need to install, with R embedded (compressed file to be added)

-- executable application, no need to install, requiring a separate installation of **R** (compressed file to be added)
+- executable application, no need to install, requiring a separate installation of R (compressed file to be added)

-There is no portable **R** on MacOS and Linux.
-On these platforms, StatConverter requires a local installation of **R** (link to [CRAN](https://cran.r-project.org/bin/) download page), much like RStudio sitting on top of **R**.
-Binaries for these platforms will be added here, too.
+There is no portable R on MacOS and Linux.
+On these platforms, StatConverter requires a local installation of R (link to [CRAN](https://cran.r-project.org/bin/) download page), much like RStudio sitting on top of R. Binaries for these platforms will be added here, too.

 ### Installing the necessary R packages

-StatConverter uses a couple of **R** packages that need to be installed:
+StatConverter uses a couple of R packages that need to be installed:

 ```r
 install.packages(c("DDIwR", "jsonlite"), dependencies = TRUE)